 One piece of advice that I can give to other CEOs or new founders is to ensure they are building a team that offers diverse talents that complement each other’s skill sets.
 It is also highly important to have a team that reflects the business’s culture and puts customers first.

 Steve, thanks for taking the time to share your insights and advice.
-We are proud to support your mission and growth ahead.
+We are proud to support your mission and growth ahead and to have Trulioo among our portfolio companies.
 Learn more about Trulioo and its commitment to building trust online.